ianhuet/ianhuet.github.io/20230721_get_emotional.md

 - Emotion CSS is feature rich, and serves a broad range of user configurations

-- Stylelint v.15 brought some [notable changes](https://stylelint.io/migration-guide/to-15/#significant-changes)
+- Stylelint v.15 brought some [notable changes](https://stylelint.io/migration-guide/to-15/#significant-changes), along with [breaking changes](https://stylelint.io/migration-guide/to-15#breaking-changes)

 - [postcss-styled-syntax](https://www.npmjs.com/package/postcss-styled-syntax) steps up to replace the deprecated [@stylelint/postcss-css-in-js](https://github.com/stylelint/postcss-css-in-js)

-- Tooling is never a finished task, it requires constant investment to ensure benefits don't become drag
+- For web application development I think the CSS-in-JS option is still a viable one if the linting issues can be resolved

-- For web application development I still prefer the CSS-in-JS approach over other options
+- Tooling is never a finished task, it requires periodic review and investment to ensure work aides don't become drags

 ### References: